drewjordan414/SQL-Employee-Tracker/README.md

 THEN I am prompted to select an employee to update and their new role and this information is updated in the database
 ```

-## NOTES
-During this project, I ran into issues with MYSQL and database creation.
-I was unable to resolve this issue by uninstalling and reinstalling MYSQL.
 I plan to revisit this project in the future to resolve this issue and complete the project.

 ## License